US women’s gymnastics team alternate tests positive for COVID days before Olympics

-TOKYO (AP) — An alternate on the United States women’s gymnastics team has tested positive for COVID-19 in a training camp in Japan, the United States Olympic and Paralympic Committee said Monday.
+TOKYO (NEXSTAR) — An alternate on the United States women’s gymnastics team has tested positive for COVID-19 in a training camp in Japan, the United States Olympic and Paralympic Committee said Monday.

 “The health and safety of our athletes, coaches and staff is our top priority.
 We can confirm that an alternate on the women’s artistic gymnastics team tested positive for COVID-19,” the USOPC statement said.
 “In alignment with local rules and protocols, the athlete has been transferred to a hotel to quarantine.
 Out of respect for the individual’s privacy, we cannot provide more information at this time.”